hwhryng/Network-Labs-Portfolio/Lab04_Single-Area-OSPF/README.md

 - Documented process and troubleshooting steps

 **Files in this folder:**
-- [single-area-ospf.pdf](./Lab04_Single-Area-OSPF.pdf) – full lab with table of contents, configurations, diagrams, and troubleshooting.
+- `Single-Area-OSPF.pdf` – full lab with table of contents, configurations, diagrams, and troubleshooting.